LeeMorinUCF/QMB6358F20/demo_04_function_design/README.md

   * Does it work with the wrong data types?
   * Are there any knife-edge cases when the procedure will change?
   * Are there any obvious boundaries?
+* After making any significant changes to a partially-working function, re-run all of your test cases to make sure
+  * Did you break any of the test cases that were working before?
+  * Did you fix any that were not working?
+  * Keeping score is good motivation.
+  * With regular testing, you can make changes with more confidence.